RetroPie/RetroPie-Docs/docs/Setting-up-a-Wireless-Ouya-Controller.md

 ; OUYA Game Controller_END
 ```

 That’s it, your Ouya controller should now be good to go with most emulators as well as the N64 emulator.
+Enjoy retrogaming using your newly configured Ouya wireless controller!